About Burnbrae - holiday cottages in the Scottish Borders

 The varied bird life which can be viewed from Burnbrae cottages continues to amaze me.
 We have a couple of resident heron which can often be observed fishing in our stream.
 A multitude of swifts, martins and swallows soar and swoop catching the insects then use our buildings to build their nests each year.
 We have resident finches, tits, siskins, robins, sparrows, (tree and house), buzzards, oyster catchers.
 A great spotted woodpecker has brought its young to feed on the feeder outside Begrum cottage regularly for the last few years.
 We also have a sparrow hawk and red kites which are often seen from our conservatories, patios and garden.

 We pride ourselves on the cleanliness, of our cottages and site, have been awarded 100% by Visit Scotland every year.
 During winter 2014-15 we had a biomass boiler and central heating installed.
-Afterwards I gained much pleasure from updating the décor of the holiday cottages.
-This is what keeps me busy during the quieter season.
+During the quieter part of the year I enjoy decprating and improving the cottages.
 We offer a warm welcome to guests year round for your short break or longer holiday.

 I enjoy taking photos so many of the photos on this site were taken by me.